thelostvoice/global-takeover/README.md

 Not only toxic graphene oxide was found in Pfizer vials but probably biological agents are also lurking waiting to change your DNA.

-The murderous Elites did a coup d'état against our democracies without a single shot fired from them and what is most incredible is that the grand majority of us (99.99999%) will be assimilated and replaced without ever knowing what really happened.
+The murderous Elite did a coup d'état against our democracies without a single shot fired from them and what is most incredible is that the grand majority of us (99.99999%) will be assimilated and replaced without ever knowing what really happened.

 For more info, check https://lostvoice.substack.com/p/its-a-global-takeover-by-the-pro